 COVID-19 Community Action Fund

-KACF is unwavering in our commitment to lifting up vulnerable Korean Americans during these difficult times and ensuring their economic security in the longer term.
-Since the start of pandemic, we have been in close communication with our grantee partners, many of whom have remained at the frontlines during time, providing essential services to vulnerable populations.
-Others were forced to move their team to remote work, while finding creative ways to deliver on their important mission for the community, while taking necessary measures to protect the health of their staff, volunteers and clients.
+KACF is unwavering in our commitment to lifting up vulnerable Korean Americans during difficult times and ensuring their economic security in the longer term.
+Since the start of the COVID-19 pandemic, we have been communicating closely with our grantee partners, many of whom are at the frontlines, providing essential services to vulnerable populations during this time.
+Many had to find creative ways to continue delivering on their mission for the community, while taking necessary measures to protect the health of their staff, volunteers and clients.

-In April, we launched the COVID-19 Community Action Fund to provide immediate and longer-term support to our nonprofit partners.
+In March 2020, we launched the COVID-19 Community Action Fund to provide immediate and emergency relief to our nonprofit partners.